 Adding Air Conditioning to Your Garage

 Garage renovations are all the rage, whether you’re sprucing up your garage workshop or actually building the garage into an extra living space.
-Of course, there’s just one catch: Garages are un-insulated, un-air conditioned, and they can get overwhelmingly hot in the winter.
-Some homeowners choose to extend their old ducts into the garage, but often the better solution is to install a separate cooling unit for the space.
+Of course, there’s just one catch: Garages are un-insulated, un-air-conditioned, and they can get overwhelmingly hot in the winter.
+Some homeowners choose to extend their old ducts into the garage, but often the better solution is to install a separate cooling unit for space.